jeffcatania/cuddle-o-tron-cdk/README.md

 3. Run `cdk synth` to generate the CloudFormation files in `cdk.out` directory.
 Inspect files created.
 4. Run `cdk deploy` to deploy changes to your AWS environment.
 5. Log into the AWS console and view the created CuddleOTron stack in the CloudFormation tab.
+6. Once deployed, go to the S3 console to open the Index.html file in your browser.
+Fill out the form using the SES_VERIFIED_RECEIVER_EMAIL you configured in the `.env` file.
+7. Watch the process run in the Step Functions tab.
+Validate if theres any errors.
+8. Check your RECEIVER email address.
+You should have an email.
+If its not there, check your spam folder.

 ## Useful commands